wawawoh/Guess-The-Pokemon-Type/README.md

 # Guess-The-Pokemon-Type

-1. fetch the pokemon
+1. fetch the pokemon  YES
-2. deterime its type each time
+2. deterime its type each time YES
 3. design the brief ui
-   type matchup
+   type matchup YES
 4. click and register type
    5.display the registered type
 5. check if its correct